 Looking to get out of the city for an interesting day trip?
 Here are our recommendations for things to see outside of Philly:

 As one of the premier botanical gardens in the country, Longwood Gardens offers visitors a spectacular horticultural wonderland.
 It has 20 indoor gardens, 20 outdoor gardens, 11,000 varies of plants and trees, fountains, children’s programs, special events, and more.
 Located just 45 minutes from Philadelphia, it’s an easy day trip offering unparalleled beauty that’s perfect for all ages to experience.

-One of the largest, most important, and pivotal battles of the Civil War was fought here.
+One of the largest, most important, and pivotal battles of the Civil War was fought in Gettysburg.
 Walk the battlefield or visit the historic train station.
 Next tour homes such as the David Wills House and the Jennie Wade House.
 A little more than 2 hours from Philadelphia, Gettysburg is an incredible opportunity to bring the Civil War experience to life for your whole family.
-After enjoying the scenery of the area, eat at at the Dobbin House to cap off a great day in the countryside.
+After enjoying the scenery of the area, eat at the Dobbin House to cap off a great day in the countryside.

 Read more about exploring Gettysburg with Kids.

 Less than an hour from Center City, Bucks County offers visitors a bucolic, scenic escape.
 You’ll find historic sites, fascinating museums, shopping, outdoor activities galore, and wonderful places to eat and stay.
 First, check out Doylestown and New Hope for small-town intrigue.
 Next head to Sesame Place or Kids’ Castle, make a stop at Peddler’s Village, Peace Valley Nature Center, or Ringing Rocks Park for a day of fun and entertainment.
 You certainly won’t run out of great things to do in and around Philadelphia with kids.

 Lead image by J. Fusco for Visit Philadelphia.